-5.5 Hydraulic circuit (versions with canister in upper section)
+5.5 Hydraulic circuit (versions with upper canister)

 The condensation water is ducted from the sump (1) to the tank (4) by the pump immersed in the sump via the hose (2).
-When the canister is full the overflow is collected in the canister support and ducted to the sump through the hose.
+When the canister is full the overflow is collected in the canister support and ducted to the sump through the hose (3).